RabbleMarker/HtA-Lovesick-MP-RoBuFork/README.md

 - Ethiopia: Gets additional expansion decisions after unifying their country.
 They can get cores on the rest of Somaliland, Sudanese accepted and - if they own Cairo (1745) - Misri accepted.

-- Aengland: Fixed bug a spammable decision, where they were able to generate life rating out of thin air by reclaiming Denmark.
+- Aengland: Fixed an exploit allowing them to get infinite life rating by trading moving their capital back and forth after reclaiming Denmark.

 **Changes planned to be done:**